How to Get Free Accommodation in Paris. (Yes, its possible)

 1. Take a FREE Walking Tour in Paris

-This is a great opportunity to get to know about Paris’s history, and make friends.
-With knowledgeable guides and a fantastic route, this tour earns a top-ranking spot for exploring Paris on a budget (you just pay tips).
+This is a great opportunity to get to know about Paris’s history and make friends.
+With knowledgeable guides and a fantastic route, this tour earns a top-ranking spot for exploring Paris on a budget (you just leave tips).
 Don’t miss out!

 2. Visit Museums in Paris for FREE

-3. Watch the Night Light Show of the Eiffel Tower
+3. Experience the Eiffel Tower’s Magical Night Light Show

 See the Eiffel Tower light up the night!
 Its colorful show is pure magic and a must-see in Paris.
 Don’t miss the enchantment of this nightly spectacle!
 It starts in the evening when it is getting dark and ends at 1 am.
 Each show performs every 5 minutes, and the last one performs for 10 minutes total.